icopy-site/awesome/docs/awesome/awesome-humane-tech.md

 - [Declaration of Digital Autonomy](https://techautonomy.org/) - Our technology must respect the rights and freedoms of people who use it.
 - [A New Digital Manifesto](https://anewdigitalmanifesto.com) - Our inalienable rights within the digital age.
 - [Society Centered Design](https://societycentered.design/) - Move beyond human-centered design.
 We must design for the collective, for society.
-- [The Hippocratic License](https://firstdonoharm.dev/) - An open source license for developers to enforce the ethical use of their code.
-- [The Ethical Source Movement](https://ethicalsource.dev/) - A community that practices Ethical Open Source principles for its projects.

 ## Security